TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchMacroPadPico/Src/VolumeMacroPad267-Readme.txt

 Improved Renamemacro
 Add K to Source and Destination options (now M S T A K), See Example 3 i manual for details how this makes KnnLink and K keys short macro defines much easier.
-Fixed – wrong selection - always bank 0, should be 0, 1, 5 - when Macrobanks selected in DoMacroButtons.
+Fixed Â– wrong selection - always bank 0, should be 0, 1, 5 - when Macrobanks selected in DoMacroButtons.
 Fixed Macrobanks selection with [Opt] key and Pad [o] Change macrobanks with *am,s,t*1-5 now works again.
 1. Macroeditor [Sav] key now saves entered data without execution to the Source file m,s,t, 1-24 a01-a99